Ready to Grow Your Business Fast?

 What drives athletes into business?

 We are at a point where we are seeing more athletes today engage in business.
 Kate Richardson observes that this may be out of realizing that they have a lot of power and also their names are brands in themselves and attracting customers is relatively easier compared to non-athletes.
+Furthermore, in the age of the internet, there’s a significant revenue stream available through broadcasting rights services, as athletes and sports entities can strike lucrative deals for the rights to stream or broadcast their events online.
 Kate Richardson has been analyzing sports betting providing comprehensive analysis for bettors.
 Kate states that the athletes today are learning from their predecessors, understanding their mistakes, and also leveraging on the technology to engage online.

 They are taking the skills and knowledge as well as experiences from their sporting activities and applying them in their endeavors away from the game.
 For some stepping out of the comfort zone, where you are assured of a regular paycheck can be uncomfortable, however, a significant number of athletes today have ventured into business and have had great strides.
 There are a host of great athletes that offer serious lessons.
 Talk of Serena and Venus William, the legends in the lawn tennis space; both have ventures that rake million dollars annually.
 Shaquille O’Neil, Magic Johnson, LeBron James, Roger Staubach, Steve Weatherford, Rob Dyrdek among others have started successful ventures and today they are raking in more money than they did while they were at their peak.